 If a jurisdiction is established, a formal Charge of Discrimination will be prepared for you to sign, have notarized, and return to this office.
 Upon receipt of your complaint, it will be assigned a charge number, and served on the Respondent (party you are filing against).
 Your charge will be assigned to a conciliator.

-5. The length of time needed to conduct a conciliation depends on the complexity of the complaint, the availability and cooperation of the parties, and the caseload of the conciliator.
+5. The length of time needed to conduct a conciliation depends on the complexity of the complaint, the availability and cooperation of the parties, and caseload.
 The average processing time ranges from 90 to 180 days (3 to 6 months).

-6. Individuals may also contact the South Carolina Attorney General's office at http://www.scag.gov/contact-us .
+6. Individuals may also contact the South Carolina Attorney General's office .